Hamzah Saadah: Activism and viral political content

-In the wake of the October 7, 2023 escalation in Gaza, Saadah began recording and posting conversations with Israeli civilians and active-duty Israel Defense Forces (IDF) soldiers via platforms such as TikTok LIVE and Ome.TV.
-These unscripted interactions often featured IDF personnel admitting or boasting about violence toward Palestinians.
+In the wake of the October 7, 2023 escalation in Gaza, Saadah began recording and posting conversations with Israeli civilians and active-duty Israel Defense Forces (IDF) soldiers via platforms such as TikTok LIVE and OmeTV.
+These unscripted interactions, often featured IDF personnel admitting or boasting about violence toward Palestinians.
 In one widely viewed instance, two Israeli soldiers laughed and said they wished the IDF would kill more Palestinian children.
 The video was removed from TikTok shortly after gaining two million views but later re-uploaded on Instagram and YouTube.
 Saadah has said that he initially feared backlash for speaking openly about his Palestinian identity, but his decision to do so sparked a wave of support and awareness among global audiences.
 He has since made it his mission to expose the everyday normalization of violence in Israeli discourse regarding Palestinians.

 Influence and public response

 Saadah’s videos have been credited with helping global audiences, particularly Gen Z, gain a more nuanced understanding of the Israeli-Palestinian conflict.
 His work has been featured in media outlets such as The New Arab, where he was described as part of a new wave of diaspora creators using humor, empathy, and digital savvy to bring attention to human rights violations in Gaza.
 Activists and journalists such as Lara Elborno have cited his content as evidence of widespread dehumanization of Palestinians, arguing that such videos illustrate the “genocidal intent” often expressed casually by Israeli individuals online.
 Fans of Saadah have also responded strongly.
 Many, like Mexican-Native American digital creator Mea Marie, credit him with opening their eyes to the reality in Palestine and reshaping their views on the conflict.
 His ability to remain composed and respectful in even the most hostile conversations has earned him praise across cultural and political lines.